Kate Hudson Gives Us A Side Boob Show At The Golden Globes While Rumored Love Interest Brad Pitt Gets Big Cheers From A-Listers

 Brad and Angelina have been involved in a rather combative and public custody battle over their six children, followed by their court records being made public.
 The now public records document the families therapy that they are currently undergoing after it has been alleged that a nasty incident took place on a private flight from France to California in September last year.

-It’s not sure whether the chest flaunting actress and the aging heart-throb are in the midst of a secret and undisclosed love affair, rumors are however rampant over the appearance of the two celebrities at the 74th Annual Golden Globe Awards.
-Although Kate did not pick up an award at the ceremony, she certainly did turn heads with her revealing dress and rather nonchalant side boob exposure, something that will have her fans talking for quite some time in the future, with, or without “new man” Brad by her side.
+It’s not sure whether the chest flaunting actress and the aging heartthrob are in the midst of a secret and undisclosed love affair, rumors are however rampant over the appearance of the two celebrities at the 74th Annual Golden Globe Awards.
+Although Kate did not pick up an award at the ceremony, she certainly did turn heads with her revealing dress and rather nonchalant side boob exposure, something that will have her fans talking for quite some time in the future, with or without “new man” Brad by her side.

+It seems like only time will tell if this apparent new love will blossom, or if Jolie will have her part to play in the side boobsters possible new relationship.

 [Featured Image by Richard Shotwell/AP Images]